canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R2D17-18

+**Twitter:R2D15-16.
+Into Javascript OOP patterns practicing SOLID with factories and composition.
+Started the bread an butter app for any new Javascriptian 🙃, yes a TODO app with my coding partner @selene  @microverseinc.
+This is fun.
+Yeah. #100DaysOfCode #javascript #webpack #fullstack

 ##R2D15-16

 **Twitter:R2D15-16.
 Project 3 Restaurant Page approved @microverseinc. <link> .
 Working through SOLID OOP application for Javascript.
 Revisiting composition vs inheritance.
 I went deep on Ruby OOP and now JS strucks me as a little entangled #100DaysOfCode #javascript #webpack #fullstack